World Heritage Site Shirakawa-go tour guide

 Kanda house

-The intresting things here is the clock right behind the fireplace.
+The interesting thing here is the clock right behind the fireplace.
 It’s still functioning for more than 150 years.
-Every hour it will ring and went I came here it was just 12 o’clock so I was able to hear without waiting like surprise.
+Every hour it would ring and went I came here it was just 12 o’clock so I was able to hear without waiting like a surprise.

 神田家